 The best and worst reasons to do further study in accountancy and financial management

-In order to become a qualified accountant it is essential to complete further study, but this can usually be funded and supported by your employer, particularly if you are taken onto a graduate scheme.
+In order to become a qualified accountant it is essential to complete further study (not a further degree), but this can usually be funded and supported by your employer, particularly if you are taken onto a graduate scheme.
 Professional qualifications are offered through one of the professional bodies for the accountancy profession:

 - ICAEW (Institute of Chartered Accountants in England and Wales)